itu-algorithms/itu.algs4/README.md

 ## Development

-Algs4 for Python has known bugs and has not been tested systematically.
+`algs4-py` has known bugs and has not been tested systematically.
 We are open to pull requests, in particular, we appreciate the contribution of high-quality test cases, bug-fixes, and coding style improvements.

-## History

-Algs4 for Python was first created in 2018 by teaching assistants and instructors at [ITU Copenhagen](https://algorithms.itu.dk), where the introductory course on Algorithms and Data Structures is taught bilingually in Java and Python3.
+For more information, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Contributors